-Holiday based cricket camps are one of the best ways to introduce your child to cricket – or if they are already playing – take their skills and passion to the next level.
-Australian Sports Camps has been running cricket camps in Melbourne and around Australia for over 35 years.
+Holiday based cricket camps are one of the best ways to introduce your child to cricket.
+Or, if they’re already playing, taking their skills and passion to the next level.
+Australian Sports Camps has been running cricket camps in Melbourne and around Australia, for over 35 years.
 These camps are tailored to each child’s skill level.
 So, they will be in groups with other kids of the same age and ability.
 Over the years, many of Australia’s (and the world’s) most famous and successful cricket starts have come through The Australian Sports Camps programs.
 Both as students and as coaches including:

 Some more benefits of these 3-day cricket camps include: